 - Check your query has returned the desired results before continuing.
 To customize the Results table view, click Choose Columns, and check the columns you wish to display.

 - Click the Save as filter button to save this filter and reuse at a later stage.

-On the Settings page you can specify how often ScriptRunner synchronizes your filters.
+Navigate to the Settings page, via Apps→ScriptRunner for Jira→Settings, where you can specify how often ScriptRunner synchronizes your filters.
 The default interval is five minutes.
 The maximum allowed interval is an hour.
 We recommend you to use the default value, unless you notice that filter synchronizing makes too many requests to your Jira instance and causes a performance problem.